Here are a few simple tips to succeed in growing strawberries. If you don’t want to eat bland strawberries sold in supermarkets, grow your own!

 Favorite strawberry cultivars

 For their fragrance of wild strawberry, try out the ‘Mara des Bois’, the ‘Reine des Vallees’ and the ‘Ciflorette’.
 To please children that have a sweet tooth, select the ‘Gariguette’ and the ‘Gento’ which bear huge fruits.

 If you like to prepare strawberry jam, plant ‘Ostara’, ‘Rabunda’ and… ‘Mamie’ which means granny in French.
 And trick the birds with the white strawberry ‘Golden Alpine’.

 Up to you now to prepare sumptuous strawberry fruit salad flavored with crushed mint leaves, and delicious jams to savor all year long!

 Click to open the post in a new tab on the relevant social media site.
 Follow us there, comment, and share!

 Create or join a topic on our fruit-growing forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Sweet strawberries by Maria Luisa Benedicto Gil under Pixabay license
+Sweet strawberries (also on social media) by Maria Luisa Benedicto Gil under Pixabay license

 Hanging strawberries by Marc Pascual under Pixabay license